Grants to Ignite Innovation and Advance the Mission of The Arc Maryland

 How do you submit the SpArc Tank Grant proposal?

-SpArc Tank Grant applications and all attachments including the Small Grant budget form must be submitted to firstname.lastname@example.org no later than 12 PM (noon) on December 31, 2020, for first-round consideration.
+SpArc Tank Grant applications and a ZIP file of all attachments including must be submitted to firstname.lastname@example.org for first-round consideration.

 What is the time period for the grant project, activity, resource, training or event proposed?